-where, $x$ is an $N-$dimensional vector and $t$ typically stands for time.
-The function $f(x,t)$ may be a nonlinear function of $x$ that explicitly depends on $t$.
-In addition to specifying the form of the differential equation, one must also specify the value of $x$ at a particular time point.
-Say, $x=x_{0}$ at $t = t_0$.
-It is often not possible to derive a closed form solution for the equation(\ref{eq:ode}).
-Therefore numerical methods to solve these equations are of great importance.
-One example of ODEs at the core of our tutorial are the Hodgkin-Huxley equations describing the dynamics of action potential generation and propagation in the giant axon of the squid~\cite{Huxley1952}.
-Alan Hodgkin and Andrew Huxley arrived at these equations after a series of clever experiments that tested the limits of experimental technology available at the time.
+Days 1 and 2 of the tutorial develop iterative methods to integrate ordinary differential equations (ODEs).
+In particular, we present simple implementations of Runge-Kutta methods of order one and four and elaborate on some of the peculiarities associated with implementing these recursive methods using TensorFlow.
+An example of ODEs at the core of our tutorial are the Hodgkin-Huxley equations that describe the dynamics of action potential generation and propagation in the giant axon of the squid~\cite{Huxley1952}.
+The Hodgkin-Huxley equations have kindled a revolution in our understanding of brain function, touching multiple scales of organization, ranging from the dynamics of ion channels to the collective behavior of networks of neurons (see \cite{Catterall14064} for a review).
+Alan Hodgkin and Andrew Huxley arrived at these equations through a series of clever experiments that tested the limits of the technology available at the time.
 It also tested the limits of computational tools available.
-The form of the differential equations they derived contained nonlinearities that made it analytically intractable.
-In order to compute action potentials, Huxley numerically intergrated the equations using a hand operated Bunsviga mechanical calculator.
+In order to compute action potentials, Huxley numerically integrated the equations using a hand-operated Bunsviga mechanical calculator.
 The calculation took nearly three weeks to complete~\cite{Hodgkin1976}.